schneiderchristopher/lsr/README.md

 You can issue a tip for me related to project structure, CI/Testing, Coding, etc. I'm new to the world of Open Source and I am open to learn.

+### Before PR

+``cargo test`` before the PR.
+All test should pass before a PR, if want to PR without tests passing, add a comment to the PR explaning why

 ## Final Considerations

 This is my first try at Open Source, I know there's probably a thousand better implementations of the LS command in Rust.
 But I want to experience how Open Source works :) Thanks for passing by!